 Messrs.
-Juan Carlos Torres Carretero (Chairman), Andrés Holzer Neumann and Julián Díaz González (Directors) are members of a group of shareholders, which held a 15.61% purchase position of Dufry AG as of December 31, 2019 (participation mentioned includes financial instruments).
-See for details the disclosure under "1.2 Significant Shareholders" on page 230 of this Annual Report.
+Juan Carlos Torres Carretero (Chairman), Andrés Holzer Neumann (member of the Board of Directors until May 18, 2020) and Julián Díaz González (Director) are members of a group of shareholders, which held a 4.25% purchase position of Dufry AG as of December 31, 2020.
+See for details the disclosure under "1.2 Significant Shareholders" on page 244 of this Annual Report.

 Due to his intense involvement with the Company's management, the Chairman of the Board of Directors, Mr. Juan Carlos Torres Carretero is considered an executive Chairman.
 Mr. Julián Díaz González acts as Group Chief Executive Officer.
-All other members of the Board of Directors are non-executive members.
+All other current members of the Board of Directors are non-executive members and are also considered as independent members.
 None of the current members of the Board of Directors (except Julián Díaz González as Group CEO) have ever been in a managerial position at Dufry AG or any of its subsidiaries.
-For information on related parties and related party transactions please refer to Note 41 on page 207 and to the information provided in the Remuneration Report on page 252 ff. of this Annual Report.
+For information on related parties and related party transactions please refer to Note 41 on page 219 and to the information provided in the Remuneration Report on page 268 ff. of this Annual Report.